Cooper Rush: 2018

 In 2018, Rush was the backup at quarterback from the start of organized team activities, as he never received any strong competition from rookie Mike White.
 Rush only played in Week 6 against the Jacksonville Jaguars, closing out a 40–7 victory in the fourth quarter, where he only handed the ball to the running backs.

 2019

 In 2019, Rush was not challenged for the backup quarterback role, so the Cowboys decided to keep only two quarterbacks on the roster, releasing White at the end of the preseason.
 Rush only played in the season-opener against the New York Giants and in Week 15 against the Los Angeles Rams.
 He did not have any pass attempts while closing out the two wins in the fourth quarter.

 2020

 On March 18, 2020, Rush re-signed with the Cowboys on a one-year restricted free agent tender.
-On May 4, he was waived by the Cowboys after the team signed former Cincinnati Bengals quarterback Andy Dalton and drafting Ben DiNucci in the seventh round.
+On May 4, he was waived by the Cowboys after the team signed former Cincinnati Bengals quarterback Andy Dalton and drafted Ben DiNucci in the seventh round.